AdobeDocs/experience-manager-screens.en/help/user-guide/content-assignment-report.md

 ### Pre-requisites {#pre-reqs}

 Before you download the Content Assignment Report, make sure you have set up an AEM Screens project with Channels, Locations, and Devices.
-Refer to the following resources for more details:
+See the following resources for more details:

 1. [Creating and Managing Projects](/help/user-guide/creating-a-screens-project.md)
 1. [Creating and Managing Channels](/help/user-guide/managing-channels.md)